 - At the very minimum, schools commit not to punish children speaking their mother tongue.
 For some schools this is already a significant step.
 By connecting with other Language Friendly Schools they can share good practices and teachers can be inspired to take a next step forward.

-- Whether your school commits to the basic requirements.
+The school commits in writing to the basic requirements (see Roadmap)

 - For the use of the online platform, the twice-yearly feedback and for a period of 2 years (500 euros in total).

 - Costs should not be an obstacle to participating in the Language Friendly School network.
 Schools that for any reason are unable to pay the annual amount, we ask to contact us.